|

 the sound of helicopters and not jet engines.
 I felt a bit silly with

 myself, but it shows how deep this scar is.
 For all of us.
+Like

 most of us, I didn’t have the energy, desire or ability to try and work